DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 # Troubleshooting a failed optimization
 Optimization problems of this type are extremely complex, and there are many ways and reasons why your optimization may fail.
 Here is a list of tips and things to try to get a successful optimization.

 (1) Double check your inputs.
   - Does your model configuration have the correct parameter values and initial states?
 Are the distributions around your uncertain parameters reasonable, or too large?
-It may be a good idea to remove or tighten unnecessary sources of uncertainty.
+  - It may be a good idea to remove or tighten unnecessary sources of uncertainty.
+For example, in the [Terarium workspace](https://app.staging.terarium.ai/projects/7f77e9ab-028e-408a-a071-ffc1aca3c5e4/workflow/f3a4bec3-6069-4d21-9938-a7f58fca44a8), the default configuration of the SEIR model includes substantial uncertainty in the initial infectious population.
+By reconfiguring the model to have a fixed number of infectious individuals initially, I could still investigate how changing the tranmission rate impacts infections, and this change led to a successful optimization.
   - Is the proposed intervention policy correct?
 Does the parameter you are intervening have the intended effect on the state variable of interest?

 (2) Simulate the model with your proposed intervention applied.